 We value the Bible as God’s revealed truth and the catalyst for life transformation and change.
 The Word of God is one of the greatest gifts He has given us.
 It’s so many things – divinely inspired, relevant, applicable, perfect, supernatural, simple, complex, comforting and challenging.
 It literally is the last word – nothing will be added to it and it has the final say in questions of how we live our lives, lead our families, and function as a church.

 The Bible is not a self-help book; it’s not a collection of ancient sayings that may or may not apply in today’s world, and it’s not a mysterious book of answers to life’s most confusing questions.
 More than anything else, the Bible shows us who God is.
 As we come to know God and walk deeper in relationship with Him through reading His Word, He begins to change us.
 In the process, God gives us His character.
 What comes natural to Him that’s so hard for us (love, joy, peace, patience, kindness, compassion, mercy, justice, etc.) begins to show up in our lives.

-Faith church has developed a set of Core Values that drive who we are.
+Faith church has developed a set of values that drive who we are.
 We are not a perfect church, but we do see the need to be passionate and focused around a number of things…